JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     # root   ALL=(ALL:ALL) ALL
     sysop ALL=(ALL:ALL) ALL

-Once you have that set, just go ahead & lock the `root` user’s account via `passwd -l` like so:
+Once you have that set, just go ahead and lock the `root` user’s account via `passwd -l` like so:

     sudo passwd -l root